Trade Gold Trading

 Oil Leverage & Margin Trading Explanation and Example

-Margin required : It is amount of money your oil broker requires from you to open a position.
-It is expressed in percentages.
+Margin required : It's amount of money your broker requires from you to open a position.
+It is expressed in percents.

-Used margin : amount of money in your account that has already been used up when buying a oil contract, this contract is the one that's displayed in the open positions.
-As a trader you can not use this amount of money after opening a trade order transaction because you've already used it & it isn't available to you.
+Used margin : amount of money in your account that has already been used up when buying a oil contract, this contract is the one that's displayed in the open trades.
+As a trader you can not use this amount of money after opening a trade order transaction because you have already used it & it isn't available to you.

-In other words, because your oil broker has opened up a position for you using the capital you have borrowed, you must maintain this usable margin for you as a security to allow you to continue using this oil leverage he has given you.
+In other words, because your broker has opened up a trade transaction for you using the capital you have borrowed, you must preserve this usable margin for your account as a collateral to allow you to continue using this leverage he has given you.

-Free margin : amount in your trading account that you can use to open new positions.
-This is amount of money in your trading account that has not yet been oil leveraged because you've not yet opened a trade transaction with this money – this money also is very important for you as a trader because it enables you to continue holding your open trades as will be explained below.
+Free margin : amount in your account which you can use to open new trade positions.
+This is amount of money in your trading account that hasn't yet been leveraged because you've not yet opened a trade with this money - this money also is very important for you as a trader because it enables you as a trader to continue holding your open transactions as will be explained below.

-However, if you over use oil leverage, this free margin will drop below a certain percent at which your oil broker will have to close all your positions automatically, leaving you with a big loss.
-The oil broker at this point will automatically close all your open trade transactions because if your open trade positions are left open then your broker would lose the money you would have borrowed from them.
+However, if you over use leverage, this free margin will drop below a certain percentage at which your broker will have to stop out all of your transactions automatically, leaving you with a big loss.
+The broker at this point will automatically close-out all your open trades because if your open trades are left open then your broker would lose money that you would have borrowed from them.

-Difference Between Crude Oil Trading Leverage Set by the Broker & Used Oil Trading Leverage
+Difference Between Trading Leverage Set by the Broker and Used Trading Leverage

-If the set oil trading leverage ratio is 100:1, it means that you can borrow up to 100 dollars for every dollar that you have in your oil trading account but you do not have to borrow all the 100 dollars for every dollar you have, but you can decide to borrow 50:1 or 20:1.
-In this case even though the leverage option set 100:1 your used crude oil leverage will be the 50:1 or 20:1 that you have borrowed to make a transaction.
+If the set leverage option is 100:1, it means that you can borrow up to 100 dollars for every dollar that you have in your account but you don't have to borrow all the $100 for every dollar you have, but you can decide to borrow 50:1 or 20:1.
+In this case even though the leverage option set 100:1 your used crude leverage will be the 50:1 or 20:1 that you have borrowed to make a trade transaction.

 Example: